-- a) It is the policy of Council to: - maintain and improve municipal services, public utilities and social and recreational facilities; - ii) encourage improvement activities which contribute to a strong economic base including tourism, commercial and industrial development, cultural heritage, tourism and agri-tourism; - iii) encourage the maintenance of the existing housing stock, and promote the rehabilitation, renovation and repair of older buildings; - iv) preserve historically and/or architecturally significant buildings or areas; - v) improve traffic and parking patterns to make them more compatible with surrounding uses and needs; - vi) improve conditions in older predominantly residential areas; - vii) improve the overall streetscape and/or aesthetics of publicly owned lands through the implementation of tree planting and/or landscaping measures so as to enhance the environment and aesthetics of the community; - viii) improve the overall streetscape and/or aesthetics of commercial areas of the Township; - ix) support the agricultural community through improving farming operations and the development of on-farm diversified uses; - x) ensure improvements made are carried out in such a way as to be compatible with other goals, policies and objectives of this Plan; - xi) encourage, where feasible, energy efficient conservation through energy efficient land uses and buildings;
+- g) It is the policy of Council to: - maintain and improve municipal services, public utilities and social and recreational facilities; - encourage improvement activities which contribute to a strong economic base including tourism, commercial and industrial development, cultural heritage, tourism and agri-tourism; - iii) encourage the maintenance of the existing housing stock, and promote the rehabilitation, renovation and repair of older buildings; - iv) preserve historically and/or architecturally significant buildings or areas; - v) improve traffic and parking patterns to make them more compatible with surrounding uses and needs; - vi) improve conditions in older predominantly residential areas; - vii) improve the overall streetscape and/or aesthetics of publicly owned lands through the implementation of tree planting and/or landscaping measures so as to enhance the environment and aesthetics of the community;

-- xii) provide advice and guidance on maintenance and rehabilitation of buildings and structures and on energy conservation; - xiii) encourage public participation in the community improvement planning process; - xiv) undertake a monitoring program to review budgeting and program direction in respect to the attainment of specific policies; - xv) work with business groups to identify and facilitate improvements.
+- viii) improve the overall streetscape and/or aesthetics of commercial areas of the Township; - ix) support the agricultural community through improving farming operations and the development of on-farm diversified uses; - x) ensure improvements made are carried out in such a way as to be compatible with other goals, policies and objectives of this Plan; - xi) encourage, where feasible, energy efficient conservation through energy efficient land uses and buildings; - xii) provide advice and guidance on maintenance and rehabilitation of buildings and structures and on energy conservation; - xiii)encourage public participation in the community improvement planning process; - xiv)undertake a monitoring program to review budgeting and program direction in respect to the attainment of specific policies; - xv) work with business groups to identify and facilitate improvements. - xvi) encourage the development, reuse and redevelopment of brownfield sites for economic growth and environmental clean-up reasons.